-•For individual and family health insurance policies, we take the sum of (i) the number of members for whom we have received or applied a commission payment for the month that is six months prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations over the six-month period); and (ii) the number of approved members over the six-month period prior to the date of estimation (after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate).

-•For ancillary insurance policies (such as short-term, dental, vision, accident and student), we take the sum of (i) the number of members for whom we have received or applied a commission payment for the month that is one to three months prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations over the one to three-month period); and (ii) the number of approved members over the one to three-month period prior to the date of estimation (after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate).
-The one to three-month period varies by insurance product and is largely dependent upon the timeliness of commission payment and related reporting from the related carriers.
+- · Historically, to calculate the estimated number of members active on individual and family health insurance policies, we take the sum of (i) the number of individual and family health insurance members for whom we have received or applied a commission payment for the month that is six months prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations over the six-month period); and (ii) the number of approved members over the six-month period prior to the date of estimation (after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate).
+However, for the purpose of estimating the number of members active on individual and family plan insurance policies as of March 31, 2014 we have taken an additional step to bring our estimate of member cancellation more current compared to the historical methodology.
+Specifically, we looked at the percentage of members for whom we had a commission payment in December of 2013 but no payment in January of 2014, compared that to our historical sequential membership change between these two months in the prior year and increased the estimated member cancellation rate by the resulting difference to account for potentially higher churn on January 1, 2014 as a result of the health care reform.
+We, however, assumed member cancellations consistent with our historical experience for the months of October through December of 2013 and February and March of 2014. - · For ancillary insurance policies (such as short-term, dental, vision, accident and student), we take the sum of (i) the number of members for whom we have received or applied a commission payment for the month that is one to three months prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations over the one to three-month period); and (ii) the number of approved members over the one to three-month period prior to the date of estimation (after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate).
+The one to three-month period varies by insurance product and is largely dependent upon the timeliness of commission payment and related reporting from the related carriers

-•For Medicare-related insurance policies, we take the number of members for whom we have received or applied a commission payment prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations, including rapid disenrollment).

-•For small business health insurance policies, we estimate the number of members using the number of initial members at the time the group is approved, and we update this number for changes in membership if such changes are reported to us by the group or carrier in the period it is reported.
+- · For Medicare-related insurance policies, we take the number of members for whom we have received or applied a commission payment prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations, including rapid disensollment). - · For small business health insurance policies, we estimate the number of members using the number of initial members at the time the group is approved, and we update this number for changes in membership if such changes are reported to us by the group or carrier in the period it is reported.
 However, groups generally notify the carrier directly of policy cancellations and increases or decreases in group size without informing us.
 Additionally, our carrier partners often do not communicate this information to us.
 We often are made aware of policy cancellations at the time of annual renewal and update our membership statistics accordingly in the period they are reported.